 Best known as Teflon as formulated by Dupont, this fluoropolymer is chemically compatible with nearly all acids and bases.
 Its drawback as an elastomer is a lack of resiliency or elastic memory compared to others, making it not as ideal for applications where it is required to flex back and forth to seal.

 Elastomer blends designed for demanding services.
 These products have the best application range for aggressive chemicals and can be used at higher temperatures, but are normally added a significant premium.
 (600° F)

 Note that no compatibility chart is completely comprehensive and you should reference multiple charts when researching an application.
 Also from manufacturer to manufacturer, materials are rated differently.

 Here are some of the tools we use:

 This chemical compatability guide is quite comprehensive and available online.

 Do you have chemical pumps giving out way too early?
 Unsure how to select the right pump for your application?
 Ask us about it!
-We're happy to provide technical assistance to businesses in Wisconsin and Upper Michigan.
+We're happy to provide technical assistance to businesses in Wisconsin, Minnesota and Upper Michigan.